 I haven’t needed to write a cover letter since most submissions have gone digital, however, you will ALWAYS need to write a query letter.
 It’s the way to pitch your book to an agent.

 Along with the query, most agents will require the first few pages of a novel or full picture book manuscript, plot synopsis, etc. You will need to check their submission requirements BEFORE you send to them.
 It’s a rookie move to send the wrong items, but suuuuper easy to do.
 I’ve done it. 😳

 What does a query look like?

 A query is essentially a cover letter or introductory email to your story.
 The email, in most cases, will be quick and to the point.
 It lays out why the agent should read your book and try to sell your story.

 And if you don’t write it well, it can mean that your book might not be read.
 No pressure.right? 🙈

 The query should consist of six parts: greeting, connection to the agent, hook, summary of your story, a short bio, and a salutation.
 You want to do this as concisely as possible–300 words or less!
 Think about what you would find on the back cover of your book and stick to only talking about your book.

 I know it may feel impossible, but you can do it.
 I finally got my first full-manuscript request from a publisher and it was so EXCITING!

 **The number one tip to find an agent is to do your research!

 Agents like queries that are personalized to them, not canned versions.
-It lets them feel a connection to you or your story.
+It lets them feel a connection to your story.
 And it helps you, too!